isrlab/isrlab.github.io/01 index.md

 ## Information Fusion on Manifolds for Space Situational Awareness

 Space situational awareness is concerned with tracking space objects and classifying them with respect to specific characteristics.
 In this research, we are developing novel algorithms for uncertainty propagation and state estimation.
 Challenges include non-Gaussian uncertainty supported on cylindrical coordinate systems $$\mathbb{R}^5\times\mathbb{S}$$, sparse sensing, and unknown sensor characteristics.
 These algorithms are used for conjunction analysis, which predicts upcoming object encounters to notify satellite operators and avoid high-risk encounters.
-Funding Source: NSF and Intelligent Fusion Technology.
+Funding Source: NSF and AFOSR/Intelligent Fusion Technology.

 <img class="mySlides" src="assets/images/ssa.png" style="display:block; margin:auto; width:100%;max-width:960px">